 Where we transfer and/or store your personal information

 - We are based in the United Kingdom, but also host data and services in the US, and also in the Cloud - so your data will be processed in the UK, EEA and the US - and potentially elsewhere.

 - In order to protect your information, we take care where possible to work with subcontractors and service providers who we believe maintain an acceptable standard of data security and privacy compliance.

 - We store personal information on secure servers that are managed by us and our service providers, and occasionally in hard copy files that are kept in a secure location in the UK and the US.

 - Personal information that we store or transmit is protected by security and access controls, including username and password authentication, two-factor authentication, and data encryption where appropriate.

-- You can access, amend and remove most of the personal information that we collect about you by logging in to your account on the relevant Sites.
+- You can access, amend or delete most of the personal information that we collect about you by logging in to your account on the relevant Sites.